SciSharp/LLamaSharp/docs/ContributingGuide.md

 All kinds of integration are welcomed here!
 Currently the following integrations have been added but still need improvement:

-1. semantic-kernel
-2. kernel-memory
-3. BotSharp (maintained in SciSharp/BotSharp repo)
+1. BotSharp (maintained in SciSharp/BotSharp repo)
-4. Langchain (maintained in tryAGI/LangChain repo)
+2. Langchain (maintained in tryAGI/LangChain repo)

 If you find another library that is good to be integrated, please open an issue to let us know!